Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

 \section{Method}

-To investigate how the disclosure of AI assistance may influence reader perception, we conducted a repeated-measures online study.
-Participants first rated their impressions of a text and then rated it again after we disclosed that a certain percentage of the text was generated or edited by AI.
-In contrast to prior work, our primary goal was to examine how perceptions shifted across systematically varying \textit{levels} of disclosed AI contribution.
-To achieve this, we used a deception-based design: while all texts were entirely AI-generated (with minor human proofreading), we informed participants that only specific portions of each text were created or altered by AI.
-This approach allowed us to precisely control the perceived degree of AI involvement.
+To investigate how the disclosure of AI assistance influences reader perception, we conducted a repeated-measures online study.
+Participants rated their impressions of a text before and after being informed that a specific percentage of the content was generated or edited by AI.
+Unlike prior work, our primary objective was to examine how perceptions shift across systematically varying \textit{levels} of disclosed AI contribution.
+To achieve this, we used a deception-based design: while all texts were entirely AI-generated (with minor human proofreading), participants were told that only specific portions were created or altered by AI.
+This approach enabled precise control over the perceived degree of AI involvement.